Home > Student Life > Student Development

 Student Leadership Programme

 All student-athletes are introduced to a 3-year leadership development programme using the Kouzes and Posner Leadership Challenge Model as our guiding framework.
-The five practices for the Leadership Challenge Model are reinforced during the annual four day Level Camps that are organised for the Secondary 1, 2 and 3 levels.
+The five practices for the Leadership Challenge Model are reinforced during the annual Level Camps that are organised for the Secondary 1, 2 and 3 levels.

 It is the School’s belief that every student-athlete should have exposure to leadership opportunities and can be developed as a leader.
 Student-athletes either serve as Student Leaders or as Values in Action Leaders during their 4- to 6-year stay at Sports School.
 Student Leadership positions in the School include being part of the Student Council, Sports and Boarding Captains as well as Class Representatives.
 Besides providing leadership and service for all major school functions, Student Leaders are also trained as Peer Support Leaders and look out for their peers in the School’s efforts to build a caring and enabling environment.